 In the year 2020, air travel seems to be among the worst affected businesses in the global pandemic.
 Many experts say that GDP can be correlated with the performance of the aviation industry.
-It is evident from the fact that the global economy has shrunk -4.9% to -5.2%.
+It is evident from the fact that the global economy has shrunk from -4.9% to -5.2%.
 The logic is straightforward: people fly more when they have more money.

 In 2020, market reports from all sources have presented grim descriptions for the airline industry.